ABOUT FETHIYE REGION

 The centre provides all necessary amenities, shops, mini-markets and supermarkets, alongside the fancy high-end boutiques, international restaurants and cool shaded bistros.
 If you have a healthy budget and want to invest in a sophisticated coastal resort, or perhaps have a yacht and are looking for a property near a marina, Gocek may be for you.
 All development in Gocek is strictly monitored.
 Houses are no more that two stories high with maybe an attic or basement conversion in some cases.
 The area is still relatively unspoiled and property in Gocek keeps its price and tends to rise significantly in value over time.

 Airports – Dalaman International Airport is within an easy 45 minute drive from most Fethiye locations.
 It provides regular direct flights to most UK and European destinations throughout the summer months and via Istanbul off season.

 Buses – Fethiye has a modern bus station (otogar) running scheduled services throughout Turkey and local buses (dolmus) operate a frequent jump on/off services along most streets.

-Rhodes Hydrofoil – A hydrofoil runs most days throughout the summer to the Greek island of Rhodes.
-It takes passengers the 90 minute crossing leaving early morning, returning early evening.
+Rhodes Hydrofoil – A hydrofoil runs most days throughout the summer to the nearby Greek island of Rhodes.
+It takes passengers on a 90 minute crossing leaving early morning, returning early evening.
 This is booked locally via tour/travel agents.